onvif/media-signing-framework/examples/apps/validator/README.md

 # Application to validate video authenticity
-Note: This example application code also serves as example code for how to implement the validation side of the *Signed Media Framework*.
+Note: This example application code also serves as example code for how to implement the validation side of the *Media Signing Framework*.

 ## Prerequisites
 This application relies on GstAppSink (part of dev pack of gStreamer).